skleanthous/presentations/20221222-system-decomposition-the-hard-truths/presentation.md

 # Coupling:

 - (Re-)Defined as an abstract measure of "togetherness" of two or more "things"
+- Teams, companies, processes may be coupled too!

+<!--
+NOTE:
 - There are different types of coupling
-- Teams and companies may be coupled too!
 - VERY important: we have lots of control on coupling

-<!--
 - Put differently: A is coupled to B, if A influences B. The reverse may not be true.
 - We can control it quite a lot.
 Not it's existence, but whether it affects onw system and not the other.
 For example we can't control that A will be coupled to B, but we can control the direction.
 We can also control whether they are not directly coupled, but indirectly coupled to a more stable thing
 -->